gabtordjman/grafana-logon/README.md

 # Grafana Cross-Platform Log & Event Monitor

 ## Status
-*Project in development (as of December 18, 2025).
+*Project in development (as of December 19, 2025).
 Configurations and dashboards may evolve — keep them updated.*

 ## Overview
 **Grafana CPL & EM** provides centralized monitoring of Windows and Linux authentication events and system logs.
-It captures, analyzes, and visualizes in real time: logins, logoffs, authentication attempts, and system events across your infrastructure.
+It aggregates login activity, system events, error reports, and user‑management actions from both Windows and Linux systems.

 ## 📸 Screenshots
 ![Logon Dashboard](images/logon-dashboard.png)